Demerrs/VariaUI/README.md

 ### Built-in Feature Tabs

 VariaUI includes pre-built utility tabs so you don't have to code them from scratch!
-These built-in tabs seamlessly utilize the expandable group layouts.

 | Method | Description |
 | --- | --- |